ratewalamit/Ratewal_Notes/publishingWithReadTheDocs.md

 ```
 sphinx-quickstart
 ```
-This will ask you some of arguments provied them concisely, this will create a **Makefile** in your working directory, and a **conf.py** will be created in your source folder(Please mind you are in one directory above source)
+This will ask you some of the arguments provided them concisely, this will create a **Makefile** in your working directory, and a **conf.py** will be created in your source folder(Please mind you are in one directory above source)

-**Step2:** You’ll have to make a few changes to the file named conf.py.
+**Step 2:** You’ll have to make a few changes to the file named conf.py.
 You should make sure that the extensions setting at least contains 'nbsphinx' eg
 ```
 extensions = [
     'nbsphinx',